kpierzynski/PyImageSorter/README.md

 - Moving files should be done using copy then remove rather than rename.
 Moving create problems when files are in different filesystems.
 - Icons doesn't work on Windows.
 (QIcon.fromTheme)
-- Loading indicator on huge directories with thousands of images.

 ## Dependencies: